 NOTE: Promotion and/or tenure grievances begin at Step Two.
-See Sections E and H for complete details.
+See OAR 571-003-0005 and 571-003-0015 for complete details.

-- (a) Step One: File detailed written statement of grievance including suggested resolution with immediate supervisor of the person(s) causing grievance; or - (b) Request appropriate Vice President to appoint a grievance counselor and after consultation with counselor, file grievance; - (e) When the grievance is based on promotion, tenure, or retention and the grievant has elected the formal process, the Provost (or appropriate Vice President) shall start the grievance process at Step Two.
+- (a) Step One: File detailed written statement of grievance including suggested resolution with immediate supervisor of the person(s) causing grievance; or - (b) Request appropriate Vice-President to appoint a grievance counselor and after consultation with counselor, file grievance; - (c) When the grievance is based on promotion, tenure, or retention and the grievant has elected the formal process, the Provost (or appropriate Vice-President) shall start the grievance process at Step Two.
 All other types of formal grievances start at Step One; - (d) Step One response is due in writing 20 calendar days from receipt by respondent, except in cases alleging prohibited discrimination in which case the response is due within 30 days of the filing of the complaint; - (e) If Step One response is unsatisfactory or is not received within time limit, grievant wishing to do so may file written grievance at Step Two; - (f) Step Two: Filing at Step Two must be completed within 15 calendar days of the end of Step One.
-Step Two offers three options: Hearing by either of two faculty committees, or review by the appropriate administrator: - (A) The committee option permits the grievant to file with either the Grievance Appeal Committee, or Promotion/Tenure/ Retention Appeal Committee, depending on subject matter; the committee acts within a 60 calendar day period, giving all parties at least ten calendar days' notice of hearing and access to all documentary evidence received not later than five calendar days before the hearing; - (B) The grievant may elect to have the Step Two investigation and decision made by the appropriate Vice-President (i.e., the one under whom the grievant serves) instead of having a hearing before either of the two faculty committees. - (g) If Step Two response is unsatisfactory or is not received within the stated time limit, grievant wishing to do so may file written grievance at Step Three;

-- (h) Step Three: Filing at Step Three must be completed within 20 calendar days of the end of Step Two.
+Step Two offers three options: Hearing by either of two faculty committees, or review by the appropriate administrator: - (A) The committee option permits the grievant to file with either the Grievance Appeal Committee, or Promotion/Tenure/ Retention Appeal Committee, depending on subject matter; the committee acts within a 60 calendar day period, giving all parties at least ten calendar days notice of hearing and access to all documentary evidence received not later than five calendar days before the hearing; - (B) The grievant may elect to have the Step Two investigation and decision made by the appropriate Vice-President (i.e., the one under whom the grievant serves) instead of having a hearing before either of the two faculty committees. - (g) If Step Two response is unsatisfactory or is not received within the stated time limit, grievant wishing to do so may file written grievance at Step Three; - (h) Step Three: Filing at Step Three must be completed within 20 calendar days of the end of Step Two.
 The written grievance shall be filed with the President of the University; - (i) The President (or the President's designee) shall decide the grievance and shall prepare findings of fact and conclusions based on those findings within 20 calendar days of receipt of the grievance, and shall render the final decision to the grievant in writing; - (j) Step Three ends the University appeal process.
-Decisions of the President are appealable only to the Board.
-(See UO Policy 580.021.0005-55(P) and/or (Q).)
+Decisions of the President are appealable only to the Oregon State Board of Higher Education.
+(See OAR 580-021-0050 and/or 580-021-0055.)